Qumulo/docs/_includes/content-reuse/admin-guides/cloud-data-fabric/configuring-portal-relationship.md

   * `PRIVILEGE_PORTAL_HUB_WRITE`: Delete a hub portal

 ### Step 1: Delete the Spoke Portal
-You can delete a spoke portal in any state (`Unlinked`, `Pending`, `Authorized`, or `Deleting`) and without connectivity to the hub portal.
+You can initiate the deletion of a spoke portal in the `Unlinked`, `Pending`, or `Authorized` state.
 This section explains how to delete the spoke portal from a portal relationship.

+{% capture dataWarning %}{{site.gns.portalDeleteCaution}}{% endcapture %}
+{% include caution.html content=dataWarning %}

-1. To find the spoke portal ID, run the {% include qq.html command="portal_list" %} command.
+1. To find the spoke portal ID, run the {% include qq.html command="portal_list" %} command. {{site.exampleOutput}}

-   {{site.gns.portalDeleteOutput}}

    ```
    ID  State       Status  Role   Local Root